Ghanaian Couple Deported From Sweden Over Immigration Status, Details Evoke Sorrow

 Watch the YouTube video below:

-Reactions as couple deported from Sweden
+Reactions to couple being deported from Sweden

 @veraxoxo commented: